ramanshrivastava/navigation_rl/README.md

 - `1` - move backward.
 - `2` - turn left.
 - `3` - turn right.

+**Solving condition:**
+The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

 ## Getting Started:
 The README has instructions for installing dependencies or downloading needed files.